cr_mech_coli

 Image Generation

-The data generated by such simulations can be used to create labelled images which can then be used to train deep-learning cell-segmentation and cell-tracking algorithms.
+The data generated by such simulations can be used to create labelled images and artistic renders.
+We further plan on extending the package by generating labelled realistic microscopic images which can then be used to train deep-learning cell-segmentation and cell-tracking algorithms.
 The quality of training data is dependent on our ability to reverse-engineer realistic microscopy images from the generated simulation data.

 Snapshots at t=20min.